 Address the opportunities and challenges stemming from the increasing role played by the Internet and ICTs with regards to new journalistic and users’ practices and competencies, as well as users' fundamental rights of freedom of expression, freedom of association and peaceful assembly.

-Russian Federation, Government: Address the opportunities and challenges stemming from the increasing role played by the Internet and ICTs with regards to new journalistic and users’ practices and competencies, as well as users' fundamental rights of freedom of expression, freedom of association and peaceful assembly.
+Russian Federation, Government: Address the opportunities and challenges stemming from the increasing role played by the Internet and ICTs with regards to new journalistic and users’ practices and competencies, as well as users' fundamental rights of freedom of expression, freedom of association and peaceful assembly in balance with responsibilities such as social responsibility, objectivity.

-Canada, Government: Address the opportunities and challenges stemming from the increasing role played by the Internet and ICTs with regards to new journalistic and users’ practices and competencies, as well as users' fundamental rights of freedom of expression, freedom of association and peaceful assembly.
+Canada, Government: Address the opportunities and challenges stemming from the increasing role played by the Internet and ICTs with regards to new journalistic and users’ practices and competencies, as well as users' fundamental rights of freedom of opinion and expression and freedom of association and peaceful assembly.

 Approach media convergence with a pluralistic approach that promotes diversification of news sources, news producers and platforms, transparency of ownership, and the conceptualisation of the term ‘journalist’ and “journalists’ safety” in this context.

-Canada, Government: Approach media convergence with a pluralistic approach that promotes diversification of news sources, news producers and platforms, transparency of ownership, and the conceptualisation of the term ‘journalist’ and “journalists’ safety” in this context.
+Canada, Government: Promote a free, independent and pluralistic media environment .

-Promote community media (both on and offline), and public service media practice on all platforms, and within a context of pluralism.

-Strengthen the presence of print, radio and TV on the Internet, so that programmes and services of these platforms, including public service broadcasters, are available through additional digital media platforms.
+Promote community media (both on and offline), and public service media practice on all platforms, and within a context of pluralismStrengthen the presence of print, radio and TV on the Internet, so that programmes and services of these platforms, including public service broadcasters, are available through additional digital media platforms.

-New Pillar, Russian Federation, Government:
+New Pillar, Russian Federation, Government: Encourage governmental and non-governmental, online and offline mass media to play a more substantial role in capacity building for the information society and building 21st century world outlook while promoting ICT for full-fledged Development and disseminating scientifically grounded content.

 3. Targets

 Uruguay, Government: